KingFeddy/amx-graph-anns/README.md

 ---

-## Next Step: Batch Controller Implementation
+## Future Work

 The characterization is complete.
-The implementation target is Track A: a medoid-block BF16 GEMM inside `iterate_to_fixed_point` using `cblas_gemm_bf16bf16f32` with `arch_prctl` at startup, INT8 for SIFT (natively uint8, lossless) and BF16 for GIST (0.90% recall drop, within tolerance).
+Track A is now implemented and measured (see Phase 9).
+The controller uses a medoid-block BF16 GEMM via `cblas_gemm_bf16bf16f32` with `arch_prctl` at startup, applied at hop 0 for all concurrent queries, for both SIFT1M and GIST1M.
+An INT8 hop-0 path for SIFT1M (natively uint8, exactly lossless) remains future work.

+Two further open items:

+- **Third-dataset convergence.** GIST1M's long, gradual sharing decay (sharing hovers near 5% from hop 7 to ~30 rather than dropping off a cliff) may partly reflect 960d distance concentration.
+A mid-dimensional set such as SISAP Wikipedia (1024d) would confirm whether the dimensionality law holds in between, or bound it.
+- **INT8 hop-0 path** for SIFT1M's native uint8 vectors — exactly
+  lossless, and a fairer matrix-shape test of the AMX dispatch threshold at 128d.

 ---